 Many inexperienced traders have problems with controlling the emotions and rational thinking when buying and selling assets.
 Unfortunately, not sticking to the trading plan may result in unsound practices such as overtrading.
 There are several risks and dangers that we have to be aware of, when it comes to overtrading.
-What is overtrading in Forex?
+What is overtrading?
 Let’s find out below.

 Overtrading – definition, in finance

 Overtrading what it means?
 It refers to excessive buying and selling assets.
 An individual trader, whether working for themselves or employed on a trading desk by a financial firm, will have rules about how much risk they can take, including how many trades are appropriate for them to make.
 Once they have reached this limit, to continue trading is to do so unsoundly.
 While such behavior may be bad for the trader or bad for the firm, it is not regulated in any way by outside entities.